simpeg/simpeg/.github/pull_request_template.md

 <!--
-Thanks for contributing a pull request to simpeg!
+Thanks for contributing a pull request to SimPEG!
-Remember to use a personal fork of simpeg to propose changes.
+Remember to use a personal fork of SimPEG to propose changes.

 Check out the stages of a pull request at https://docs.simpeg.xyz/content/getting_started/contributing/pull-requests.html